Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_new/getting_started_with_snowflake.md

 >  **About the screenshots, sample code, and environment** Screenshots in this lab depict examples; results may vary slightly from what you see when you complete the exercises.

-### Navigating the Snowflake UI
+## Navigating the Snowflake UI

 Let's get you acquainted with Snowflake!
 This section covers the basic components of the user interface.

 ![snowflake navbar](assets/3UIStory_2.png)

-#### Projects > Worksheets
+### Projects > Worksheets

-![worksheets tab main](assets/3UIStory_3.png)

 Under **Projects** on the left-hand panel, select the ​**Worksheets​** tab.
 This provides an interface for submitting SQL queries, performing DDL and DML operations, and viewing results as your queries or operations complete.
 A new worksheet is created by clicking **`+`** on the top right.

+![worksheets tab main](assets/3UIStory_3.png)

+### Worksheet Structure

 ![worksheets tab details](assets/3UIStory_4.png)

 The top left corner contains the following:
-- **Home** icon: Use this to get back to the main console/close the worksheet.
+- **Snowflake** icon: Use this to get back to the main console/close the worksheet.
 - **Worksheet_name** drop-down: The default name is the timestamp when the worksheet was created.
 Click the timestamp to edit the worksheet name.
 The drop-down also displays additional actions you can perform for the worksheet.
-- **Manage filters** button: Custom filters are special keywords that resolve as a subquery or list of values.
+- **Filters** button: Custom filters are special keywords that resolve as a subquery or list of values.

 The top right corner contains the following:
 - **Context** box: This lets Snowflake know which role and warehouse to use during this session.
 It can be changed via the UI or SQL commands.